hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 * Public (K-12) Schools

 ##<a name="week9">Goals for Week 9</a>
-1. Complete the Week 8 goals above, including the steps from the main [README](https://github.com/codeforgreenville/leaflet-google-sheets-template/blob/master/README.md)
+1. Complete the Week 8 goals above
 1. Fork the GitHub Project
 1. Setup a Cloud9 Workspace that talks with your GitHub fork
 1. Do a basic Git command and push to GitHub
+1. Get the map and spreadsheet working together

 ###Steps on GitHub
 1. Decide on which data set you want to build